flaviocopes/vuehandbook/20-vuex/index.md

 Components in Vue.js out of the box can communicate using

 - **props**, to pass state down to child components from a parent
-- **events**, to change the state of a parent component from a child
+- **events**, to change the state of a parent component from a child, or using the root component as an event bus
-- use events between components that don't have a child-parent relationship is still possible using custom events (using `$emit` and `$on`)

 Sometimes things get more complex than what these simple options allow.

-In this case a good option is to centralize the state in a single store.
+In this case, a good option is to centralize the state in a single store.
 This is what Vuex does.

 ## Why should you use Vuex